 The identity of the three nude women in The Three Graces – seen from the back, the front and in profile – is not certain.
 The Louvre’s fundraising website (which is one of the few sources addressing it, since the painting has been in various private collections since it was painted in 1531) wondered whether it could be an allegorical representation of Charity, Friendship and Fidelity opposed to its namesake, The Three Graces.
 The woman in the center has that unusual flat hat which counters the argument of it being an allegorical representation.
 The woman on the right clasps her raised ankle, almost looking like she’s stretching for the 100 meter dash.

-PS from the last post – I’ve been asked about the sale of The Scream: During the Sotheby’s auction it was bought by a private collector.
+PS from the last post (where I tell you the whereabouts of this gem) – I’ve been asked about the sale of The Scream: During the Sotheby’s auction it was bought by a private collector.
 It took 12 minutes of the price climbing for this 1895 pastel version of it.
 Edvard Munch painted four Screams, three of which are in Norwegian museums.
 This 120 million dollar version was sold by Petter Olsen, a Norwegian shipping magnate whose grandfather was friends with Munch.
 A good Op Ed on the sale – making it the most expensive painting in the world at the moment – can be found in this NY Times article by Pulitzer Prize winning Art Critic Holland Cotter.